nkaminski/osc-audio-visualizer/README.md

     sudo apt-get install cmus

-Please refer to cmus' documentation for usage since there are far tom many options and cases to list here.
+Please refer to cmus' documentation for usage since there are far to many options and cases to list here.

 Finally, be aware that these are merely suggestions and that any graphical or command line program capable of playing audio should work with this system.